 And that is the moment where you, as the parents jump in, and do your bit of positive parenting.
 You need to assure them that all is not finished.
 Life goes on.
 Evil and good dwell side by side, and we all have to learn to live with it.

 Teach them to empathize anyway

 “People are illogical, unreasonable, and self-centered.
 Love them anyway” according to Dr. Keith.
-If you teach children that people are jolly good like Santa Clause, and the big bad wolf should be killed then they’ll grow up always having the same perspective – there is ONLY good in this world.
+If you teach children to live the fairy tale life, that people are jolly good like Santa Clause, and the big bad wolf should be killed then they’ll grow up always having the same perspective – there is ONLY good in this world.
 But that’s not true, is it?

 On the other hand, if we teach them that there are good, bad, illogical, self-centered and all sorts of people living in this world together because each have their own reasons for doing what they do, they’ll empathize with others more readily.